PungTeng/IGG/README.md

-# IGM
+# IGG
-The official code for 「IGM: Improving Graph Matching for Domain Adaptive Object Detection」.
+The official code for 「IGM: Improving Graph Geneartion for Domain Adaptive Object Detection」.